 "Do not worry about your father or your family," Draco reassured her.
-"Mister Weasley has no objections to you staying with me for a little while, as long as you agree to it."
+"Mr Weasley has no objections to you staying with me for a little while, as long as you agree to it."

 "Thank you for that vote of confidence, Weasley."

 She punched him in the arm.
-"It's Ginevra, Draco!"
+"It's Ginny, Draco!"

-"Yes, well, Ginevra, your father knows that I am taking you to Malfoy Manor."
+"Yes, well, Ginny, your father knows I'm taking you to Malfoy Manor."
 He smiled as she looked up at him with open incredulity.
-"I met with him last week at the Ministry of Magic, and we had a … talk."
+"I met with him last week at the Ministry of Magic and we had a little talk."

 "A talk?"
 She looked somewhat horrified at the thought of Draco and her father having a heart-to-heart conversation about her.

-"I convinced him of my honourable intentions towards you and allowed him to perform Legilimency on me."
+"I convinced him of my honourable intentions and allowed him to perform Legilimency on me."
 He waved his hand dismissively as though this was nothing out of the ordinary.
-"He trusts that you will not be harmed in my presence."
+"He trusts you won't be harmed in my presence."

 "An Unbreakable Vow tends to placate one's fears and doubts," he remarked nonchalantly, and Ginny opened her mouth in shock.

 "You git!"
-Ginevra punched the handsome blond in the arm—again.
+Ginny punched the blond in the arm—again.

 "See!"
-Draco exclaimed dramatically, pointing his finger at the ground.
+Draco dramatically pointed at the ground.
 "I'd be face-planted in the snow right now if your father hadn't stopped me!"

-His facial expression was far too serious, and Ginevra ended up being seized by a fit of giggles, which quickly escalated into sweet-sounding, belly-rumbling laughter.
+His facial expression was far too serious and Ginny ended up being seized by a fit of giggles, which quickly escalated into sweet-sounding, belly-rumbling laughter.

 Draco pulled her in close and laughed with her, holding onto her tightly while she struggled to free herself from his grasp.
-She desperately needed to punch him again, to get back at him for being so cheeky and to feel that he was real and here with her, right now.
-She needed that tangible veracity to let her know that what she had been dreaming of for all these months was finally coming true.
+She desperately needed to punch him again to get back at him for being so cheeky, and to feel that he was real and here with her right now.
+She needed that tangible veracity to let her know that what she'd been dreaming about for all these months was finally coming true.

-Ginevra couldn't help but giggle at his sour expression.
-"Shouldn't I go back and break up with him?" .
+Ginny couldn't help but giggle at his sour expression.
+"Shouldn't I go back and break up with him properly?"

 Draco's countenance brightened considerably.
 "Why don't you do it in an owl?"

-She laughed again, despite herself, and brought her arm back to throw another playful punch at him.
+She laughed again and brought her arm back to throw another playful punch at him.
 He caught her hand this time and drew her in close, crushing her tiny frame against his chest as he looked down into her almond-shaped eyes.

 He bent down to capture her lips with his, finally capitulating to their long, unfulfilled desires with a deep, passionate kiss.
-She melted into his touch, her eyes still closed when he finally drew back, smirking.
+She melted into his touch, her eyes still closed, and when he finally drew back he was smirking.